 Question: I’ve got rental income from a property I hold in the UK.
 It’s taxed in the UK.
 Do I have to put it on my tax return form here in France?

 Answer: Your worldwide income is subject to tax assessment as you are French tax resident.
 However UK rental income receives a credit for tax already assumed to have been paid through your French tax return.
 It does in effect push up any taxable income that you have into the higher tax bands.

 Thanks to financial expert Jennie Poate for this feature.
-If you have any finance questions that you’d like help please contact Jennie direct at:

 The information on this page is intended as an introduction only and is not designed to offer solutions or advice.
 Beacon Global Wealth Management can accept no responsibility whatsoever for losses incurred by acting on the information on this page